 - High glucose is released from the liver when your blood sugar level is low but, after you eat, your sugar level goes up which slows down your liver storing glucose for later.

-There are certain risk factors that may increase your risk of disease development which includes:
+There are certain risk factors that may increase your risk of disease development which include:

 - Living an inactive lifestyle